shreeraamg/software-engineering/frameworks/spring/qualifier-annotation.md

 ![img.png](img.png)

 Also, this is the part where a better understanding of autowiring helps.
 The IDE says "Could not autowire.
 There is more than one bean of 'TestService' type".
-So the autowire first tries to resole dependencies by type (through Spring Autowiring `byType` mechanism).
+So the autowire first tries to resolve dependencies by type (through Spring Autowiring `byType` mechanism).
 Since that fails we have to tell spring to use this particular implementation  using the `@Qualifier` annotation